Many of them are linked to big events, described as "a mixing bowl for infection" by the Ministry of Health.

 8. West Auckland - 30 cases

-A cluster is believed to have started in the West Auckland community in March.
+A cluster is believed to started in the West Auckland community in March.

-9. Ruby Princess cruise ship — 24 cases
+9. Ruby Princess Cruise Ship - 22 cases

 About a dozen passengers reported feeling unwell and had swabs taken for Covid-19.
-But almost 2700 passengers were allowed to leave the ship, catching trains, buses and overseas flights to get home.
+But almost 2700 passengers were allowed to leave the ship at Sydney Harbour, catching trains, buses and overseas flights to get home.

 Napier couple Andrew and June Ranyard - among 56 New Zealanders on board - would later say they had no clue there was an outbreak on board the ship when they disembarked and flew home.

 "We weren't told by any of the Princess team that there were infections on board."

 They started to experience coronavirus symptoms the next day.

 At least 18 passengers from the ship have died and hundreds of confirmed cases in Australia have been linked to the vessel.